-- applicants whose proposals are not retained for the next step for budgetary or quality reasons, as applicable, receive feedback on the peer review evaluation in the form of an Evaluation Report (ER); - for the proposals rejected after failing a quality threshold, the comments contained in the ER may only be complete for those evaluation elements examined up to the point when the threshold was failed; - applicants whose proposals are retained for the next step receive a notification, and may be invited to attend an interview. - 3.
-Following the second step evaluation in a two-step peer review evaluation, following the third step evaluation in a three-step peer review evaluation,: - all applicants receive feedback on the peer review evaluation in the form of an ER.
+- 1. Following the admissibility and eligibility check, applicants whose proposals are found to be inadmissible or ineligible are informed of the grounds for such a decision and of the means of redress. - 2.
+Following the first-step evaluation in a two-step or three-step peer review evaluation, and following the second step evaluation in a three-step peer review evaluation: - applicants whose proposals are not retained for the next step for budgetary or quality reasons, as applicable, receive feedback on the peer review evaluation in the form of an Evaluation Report (ER); - for the proposals rejected after failing a quality threshold, the comments contained in the ER may only be complete for those evaluation elements examined up to the point when the threshold was failed; - applicants whose proposals are retained for the next step receive a notification, and may be invited to attend an interview. - 3.
+Following single-step evaluation, following the second step evaluation in a two-step peer review evaluation, following the third step evaluation in a three-step peer review evaluation: - all applicants receive feedback on the peer review evaluation in the form of an ER.

 The ER provides the outcome of the "scientific/technical evaluation".
-It may contain, as appropriate, the final panel score and ranking range, the panel comments the assessment of the evaluation elements by the individual independent external experts.
+It may contain, as appropriate, the final panel score and ranking range, the panel comments and the assessment of the evaluation elements by the individual independent external experts.
 For proposals on the retained list, where appropriate, the ER indicates any recommendation made on the maximum amount of funding to be awarded, and any other appropriate recommendations on the conduct of the project, including possible suggestions for improvements to the methodology and planning of the work.